Bond Street station: Jubilee line era

 In the 1970s, the Jubilee line was extended through central London to Charing Cross, via Bond Street.
 As part of the construction of the line, the station ticket hall was extended and new entrances were provided on the north side of Oxford Street and to the east of Davies Street.
 The Holden facade was demolished along with the Grosvenor Court Hotel that occupied the corner of Oxford Street and Davies Street, being replaced by the "West One" shopping arcade with offices above.
 The Jubilee line opened on 1 May 1979.

 In 2007, the station underwent a visual modernisation, removing the murals installed on the Central line platforms in the 1980s and replacing them with plain white tiles, in a style similar to those used when the station opened in 1900.

 21st century

 In the 2010s, the station was upgraded and expanded in preparation for the arrival of the Elizabeth line, bringing Bond Street into the National Rail network.
 As part of these works, the Central line platforms closed from April to June 2014, and the Jubilee line platforms closed from July to December 2014.

 The £300m upgrade increased the capacity of the station entrances and exits by 30 per cent, added a new entrance to the station on Marylebone Lane on the north side of Oxford Street, and installed lifts to make the station step-free.
 It was completed in November 2017, prior to the completion of the Elizabeth line.

-During London Fashion Week in September 2023, TfL renamed the station to Burberry Street, as a publicity for the fashion company, Burberry.
-The name was reverted to Bond Street at the end of the fashion week.
+During London Fashion Week in September 2023, TfL temporarily renamed the station to Burberry Street, as a publicity stunt for the fashion company, Burberry.
+TfL were paid £200,000 by Burberry, and the name was reverted to Bond Street at the end of the fashion week.
+The renaming of the station was criticised by disability campaign group Transport for All as "messing around" and as "thoughtless PR stunts", with members of the public also complaining to TfL about confusing signage.